getquorum/tech-assessments/3_in_person/README.md

 In this test you will be tasked with matching data between lists and breaking out long strings.
 It's a combination of the concepts from Tests 1 and 2.

-Except...

-1. this test will be conducted in person at our offices; and
-2. using your knowledge from completing the previous tests, you'll _tell us_ how to complete the test

-## Instructions

-That's right, we'll be completing the test together.
-We'll be sitting beside you with a laptop and the test file open.
-We'll be the driver and you'll navigate us through the process of completing the test.
-It's a process similar to [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
+There's no test file to work on, instead we'll conduct the assessment in person at our offices.
+You'll use your knowledge from completing the previous tests to describe how you'd go about solving this one.

 ### To help you prepare